WERG- Guest Lecture on 'Class versus Gender Equality? Gender-Class Wage Gaps in Three Liberal Markets'

 What: Guest Lecture on 'Class versus Gender Equality?
 Gender-Class Wage Gaps in Three Liberal Markets'

-Evidence to date suggests the gender wage gap is greater in liberal labor markets where overall income inequality is greater, and smaller where successful mobilization efforts narrowed the earnings gap for all workers.
+ABSTRACT: Evidence to date suggests the gender wage gap is greater in liberal labor markets where overall income inequality is greater, and smaller where successful mobilization efforts narrowed the earnings gap for all workers.
 Yet class victories can hide gender equality tradeoffs by either excluding women from employment, or exiling them in gendered occupations.
 We take a more nuanced approach to exploring synergies and tradeoffs between class and gender equality by assessing the pattern of the gender wage gap in Australia, the United Kingdom, and the United States.
 All three are more liberal labor markets, but the strong Australian labor movement first won greater class equality and later comparable worth.
 British labor market policies promoted low-quality part-time jobs primarily taken up by women, whereas the United States adhered most closely to liberal tenets to allow market forces to determine relative equality.
 Wave 6 LIS data and quantile regression reveal these institutional arrangements alter the impact of individual characteristics on hourly wages for each gender and across the earnings distribution.
 Australian results highlight that the comparable worth policies narrowed the gender wage gap in part by reducing women’s wage penalties associated with balancing employment and family.

 Who: Prof. Lynn Prince Cooke, University of Surrey